Optimal Pacing of a Cyclist in a Time Trial Based on Individualized Models of Fatigue and Recovery: Results and Discussion

-The subject managed to finish the course in \textit{34 min 8 sec}.
-However, our DP simulation suggests that if she followed the optimal power provided by the DP, she would have finished the course in \textit{25 min 56 sec}.
-An important observation from this test is that the subject's self strategy lacks consistency in applying power.
-During the first 5 km of the course in the self-paced scenario, the average power of the cyclists is 230 Watts, whereas during the last 5 km it is 190 Watts.
+The simulation results suggest that if the subject followed the optimal power provided by the DP, she would have finished the course in \textit{25 min 56 sec}, a $24\%$ improvement with respect to her self-paced time-trial.
+While the large difference can be partially attributed to ideal simulation conditions, an important observation from this test is that the subject's self strategy lacks consistency in applying power.
+During the first 5 km of the course in the self-paced scenario, the average power of the cyclist is 230 Watts, whereas during the last 5 km it is 190 Watts.
 Both of these values are below the Subject's critical power (242 Watts).
 However, the optimal simulation suggests that except for several short periods of maximal effort and recovery, power should remain at $CP$.
-While velocity profile in the simulation is always higher than the subject's velocity, both profiles have a similar trend during the course which is dictated by the elevation profile.
+While the velocity profile in the simulation is always higher than the subject's velocity, both profiles have a similar trend during the course which is dictated by the elevation profile.
 The difference between the velocity profiles can be explained by the the short frequent maximal efforts that increases the cyclist's velocity.
-The average power of the optimal strategy is 240 Watts which is only 28 Watts greater than the total average of the self strategy case.
+The average power of the optimal strategy is 240 Watts which is only 28 Watts greater than the average for the self-paced trial.

-Also, because the cyclist was pedaling below $CP$ for most parts of the course, she recovered almost all of her anaerobic energy at the end which is the against the optimal strategy.
-Although our subject was familiar with the route and cycles around four times a week, she is not a professional athlete and lacks high level training, which could be one reason for her lack of pace in spending anaerobic energy.
-Nevertheless, pacing over long hilly courses can be a challenge for professional athletes, and our proposed optimal strategy could be used for coaching or even real-time guidance of cyclists.
-The interface depicting in Figure 4 is designed to provide the optimal power in real-time to the cyclist which is the plan of our future work when we can resume testing of human subjects.
+Also, because the cyclist was pedaling below $CP$ for most parts of the course, her model indicates that she must have recovered almost all of her anaerobic energy at the end which is far from optimal.
+Although our subject was familiar with the route and cycles four times a week, she is not a professional athlete and lacks high level training, which could be one reason for her lack of pace in spending her anaerobic energy.
+Nevertheless, pacing over long hilly courses can be a challenge for professional athletes as well, and the proposed optimal pacing strategy could be used for coaching or even real-time guidance of cyclists as will be outlined in Section \ref{pilot_test}.